weather-mcp-server

 Weather MCP Project - AI-Enhanced Meteorological Data Service

-Python 3.10+ License: MIT GraphCast Integration MCP Protocol Beta Version Work in Progress
+Python 3.10+ License: MIT GraphCast Integration AIFS Integration MCP Protocol Docker Ready Production Ready

 🌟 Project Overview

-This project creates a next-generation weather data platform that seamlessly integrates historical meteorological data from EUMETSAT with AI-powered weather forecasts from Google's GraphCast model.
-Built on the Model Context Protocol (MCP), it provides intelligent weather analysis capabilities through a unified API.
+This project creates and advanced weather data platform, seamlessly integrating historical meteorological data from EUMETSAT with dual AI-powered weather forecasts from both Google's GraphCast and ECMWF's AIFS models.
+Built on the Model Context Protocol (MCP), it provides intelligent weather analysis capabilities through a unified API with ensemble predictions and model comparison tools.

 Key Concepts